npmcdn-to-unpkg-bot/nygeog.github.com/_posts/2016-03-03-arcgis-pro-first-thoughts.markdown

 ---
 layout: post
-title:  "First thoughts on ArcGIS Pro (on a mac)"
+title:  "First thoughts on ArcGIS Pro - on Mac Hardware"
 date:   2016-03-03 18:31:10
 categories: ArcGISPro Mac Esri
 ---

 While thinking about and starting to write a blogpost on a recent publication, [Quantifying Distance Overestimation From Global Positioning System in Urban Spaces](http://www.ncbi.nlm.nih.gov/pubmed/26890178), I thought it would be interesting to visualize some data with 3D software.
 I've used **ArcScene** in the past with great success, but thought to give **[ArcGIS Pro](http://pro.arcgis.com/en/pro-app/)** a shot.
 Below is my experience and first thoughts using ArcGIS Pro.

+Full disclosure:, I'm a **Mac** user, so **Windows** users may not share my experience.

 ### Why have I waited to use ArcGIS Pro?